petershin/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/activating-liferay-commerce-enterprise.md

 Remove the expired XML key from the `opt/liferay/osgi/modules` folder and the expired license file from the `opt/liferay/data/licenses` folder.
 Then add your new activation key to the `/opt/liferay/deploy` folder in your container.

-#### Updating the Liferay Service in DXP Cloud Projects
+#### Updating the Liferay Service in Liferay Cloud Projects

-The DXP Cloud team manages both DXP and Commerce licenses, and there is no need for users to manually update them for themselves.
+The Liferay Cloud team manages both DXP and Commerce licenses, and there is no need for users to manually update them for themselves.

 ## Additional Information